YosefHershberg/culinary_gpt_app/README.md

 # CulinaryGPT Frontend

-CulinaryGPT is a recipe generation application that allows the user to genarate recipes based on the user's ingredients and kithchen utensils.
-This application is builed with scalability, re-usabilty & maintainablty in mind by implementing a clean and layerd architecture.
+CulinaryGPT is a recipe generation application that allows the user to generate recipes based on the user's ingredients and kitchen utensils.
+This application is build with scalability, re-usability & maintainability in mind by implementing a clean and layard architecture.

 ## Features